Disappear (Hoobastank song)

-"Disappear" is the fourth and final single from American rock band Hoobastank's second studio album, The Reason (2003).
-Released as a single on October 18, 2004, "Disappear" reached number 24 on the US Billboard Hot Modern Rock Tracks chart.
+"Disappear" is the fourth and final single from the American rock band Hoobastank's second studio album, The Reason (2003).
+Released as a single on October 18, 2004, "Disappear" reached number 24 on the US Billboard Modern Rock Tracks chart.

 Music video

 The music video for "Disappear" switches between footage from live Hoobastank shows during their 2004 tour (supporting the release of The Reason), and footage of them performing the song at the Utah State Fairgrounds, in Salt Lake City during a local radio station's music festival.
 The video was directed by Marc Webb and produced by Hagai Shaham.
 It is the last music video to feature bassist Markku Lappalainen as he left the band after Hoobastank's 2005 Summer Tour.